 2. Do you, as an engineer, manager, or technician, feel that your knowledge and

 3. How often do you get a chance to attend a workshop, course or a seminar that is presented by the author of a text book pertinent to the subject?

-Your instructor isthe author of “Thermodynamics Made Simple for Energy Engineers (A copy of the book is available at additional cost)
+Your instructor is the author of “Thermodynamics Made Simple for Energy Engineers (a copy of the book is available at additional cost)

 4. As an engineer, technician or manager have you ever found the concept of thermal and mechanical properties of engineering materials, phase diagrams and Lever’s Rule elusive and hard to comprehend?
 Then, this workshop will present an excellent opportunity for you to remedy that.